abbas-taher/wordladder-search-problem/README.md

 ### v2.
 Tree Search: Shortest Path

 Of course, the ladder method above which returns the first path it finds is not good enough because we are interested in finding the shortest path amongst all possible paths.
 The skeleton of the ladder code below is quite similar to the one shown above, but with an additional tests for the shortest path.
-Basically, at any recursion level the method checkes if any of the sub paths (sub levels) retuned a shorter than the one it already has on hand.
-Onces it checks all subpaths it returns it to the caller or else returns an empty path (because all the sub-branches) could not terminate properly.
+Basically, at any recursion level the method checkes if any of the sub paths (sub levels) retuned a shorter path than the one in hand.
+Onces all subpaths are checked it returns the shortest one to the caller or returns an empty path, since all the sub-calls did not terminate properly.

     # wordladder_v2.py
     def ladder(self, begin, wordList):